Ian Carr: Musical career

 At the age of 17, Carr started to teach himself trumpet.
-After university he joined his brother in a Newcastle band, the EmCee Five, from 1960 to 1962, before moving to London, where he played in a quintet co-lead by Don Rendell, with pianist Michael Garrick, bassist Dave Green, and drummer Trevor Tomkins.
+After university he joined his brother in a Newcastle band, the EmCee Five, from 1960 to 1962, before moving to London, where he played in a quintet co-led by Don Rendell, with pianist Michael Garrick, bassist Dave Green, and drummer Trevor Tomkins.
 In its six years (1963–1969) the Rendell–Carr Quintet recorded five albums and performed internationally.
 All records originally issued by EMI have been re-released.
 During the 1960s he also played with the New Jazz Orchestra under the direction of Neil Ardley and recorded an album with altoist Joe Harriott.

 After leaving the quintet, Carr went on to form the ground-breaking jazz-rock band Nucleus.
 This led to the release of 12 albums (some under the band's name, some under Carr's), and a successful international career.
 In their first year Nucleus won first prize at the Montreux Jazz Festival, released their first album, Elastic Rock, and performed at both the Newport Jazz Festival and the Village Gate jazz club.
 Carr also played with the United Jazz + Rock Ensemble from 1975.

 Carr worked as a session musician in non-jazz contexts, with Nico, No-Man, Faultline, and others.
 He also doubled on flugelhorn.

 Writing and academic career

 Apart from writing a regular column for the BBC Music Magazine, Carr wrote biographies of the jazz musicians Keith Jarrett and Miles Davis.
 Carr was also the co-author of the reference work The Rough Guide to Jazz, which has passed through four editions from 1994 (originally Jazz, The Essential Companion, 1988).
 In addition he contributed sleeve notes for the albums of other musicians (e.g. Indo-Jazz Fusions by Joe Harriott and John Mayer).

 In 1987, Carr was appointed associate professor at the Guildhall School of Music and Drama in London, where he taught composition and performance, especially improvisation.
-He was founder of the jazz workshop at the Interchange arts scheme, where pianist Julian Joseph, among others, was one of his students.
+He was founder of the jazz workshop at the Inter Action community arts centre, where pianist Julian Joseph, among others, was one of his students.